 - Work ethics and integrity.

-- Ability to value and use available resources.
+- Ability to value and use the available resources.

 - Knowledge and application of technology.